Poison-Hemlock (Conium maculatum)

 Flowers appear in June and continue to form through August.
 A single plant may produce over 38,000 seeds.
 However, few of these seeds will remain viable after 5 years of storage in the soil seed bank.
 Poison-hemlock is easily controlled with herbicides.

 All parts of the plant contain toxic substances that cause respiratory failure in humans and other animals if ingested.
 Seeds and roots are more toxic than foliage; also, toxins are present in greater amounts in plants grown under sunny compared with moist conditions.
 The taste of leaves and seeds of poison-hemlock is reported to be unpleasant, so toxic quantities are seldom consumed.
 Still, poison-hemlock leaves are easy to confuse with those of parsley, seeds resemble those of anise, and roots look similar to parsnip roots.
 Animals may be induced to eat this disagreeable plant because it is often one of few plants remaining green in winter and among the first to resume growth in the spring.
-Cattle can usually tolerate poison-hemlock if consumed in amounts less than 4% of their body weight.
+According to the USDA, cattle can be poisoned from eating as little as 300-500 grams and may die within a few hours after consumption.
 Toxicity changes little if plants are fermented with silage or dried in hay.

 Facts and Folklore: